simyunyoung/Maybank-PDF-Statement-Extractor/README.md

 # Maybank PDF Statement Parser

-🏦 **Beginner-Friendly** Python application to automatically extract and organize transaction data from your Maybank credit card PDF statements into easy-to-read spreadsheets.
+Python application to extract and organize transaction data from Maybank credit card PDF statements into structured spreadsheets.

-> **Perfect for beginners!** No programming experience required - just follow the simple steps below.

-## 🚀 Quick Start (3 Steps)
+## Quick Start

-1. **📥 Download** this project and install Python
+1. Download this project and install Python
-2. **📁 Put your PDF statements** in a `Drop/` folder
+2. Put your PDF statements in a `Drop/` folder
-3. **▶️ Run the program** and get your organized spreadsheet!
+3. Run the program to generate organized spreadsheets

-**Estimated time:** 5-10 minutes for first-time setup, 30 seconds for each use after that.

-## 🤔 What Does This Tool Do?

-**The Problem:** Your Maybank credit card statements are PDF files that are hard to work with.
-You can't easily:
-- Sort transactions by date or amount
-- Calculate totals for specific categories
-- Import data into Excel or Google Sheets
-- Search for specific merchants or transactions
+## Overview

-**The Solution:** This tool automatically reads your PDF statements and converts them into a clean, organized spreadsheet where you can:
+This tool processes Maybank credit card PDF statements and converts them into structured data formats.
+It addresses the challenge of working with PDF statements by:

-- ✅ Sort and filter transactions easily
-- ✅ Calculate monthly spending totals
-- ✅ Track spending by category
-- ✅ Import into any spreadsheet program
-- ✅ Search and analyze your spending patterns
+- Extracting transaction data automatically
+- Converting to CSV and JSON formats
+- Organizing data for analysis and reporting
+- Supporting encrypted PDF files

-**Perfect for:** Personal budgeting, expense tracking, tax preparation, financial planning
+**Use cases:** Personal budgeting, expense tracking, tax preparation, financial analysis

 ## Features